VovaMorugin/web_store/README.md

 }
 ```

-## Register user and bind it to the customer by the token created before
+## Register user and bind it to the customer by the token

 POST `/api/customer/registration/`

-### Request body
+Request body
 ```json
 {
     "username": "vmoruhin",